 This is a drawn out process.
 It can take anything from 5 months to 5 years for a foreclosure, depending on the state.
 On average it takes about 2 years.
 Which then totally makes sense that it took 2+ years for those waves of foreclosures to move through the system.

-Primary homeowners will not give up their home and low rate if they can help it, although some percentage will move due to jobs, death, divorce and the like.
+Today, we have a different situation.
+Yes, primary homeowners will not give up their home and low rate if they can help it, although some percentage will move due to jobs, death, divorce and the like.

 But non-primary owners behave differently.